(Inside: The science behind why a gratitude journal works. Raise grateful kids with this free gratitude journal designed just for tweens and teens.)

 Gratitude journals have been scientifically tested and found to be a powerful tool to reset our brains to see the good over the bad.
 Maybe this is why incredibly successful people (including Oprah Winfrey and Tim Ferris) have adopted the 5-minute practice of a gratitude journal.5

 If the convincing research doesn’t sway us to pick up a pen and start writing, let’s look at what happens when we do NOT choose gratitude.
-We know negatively breeds unhappiness, but did you know that complaining has a negative impact on our brains?
+We know negativity breeds unhappiness, but did you know that complaining has a negative impact on our brains?
 Danielle Boroumand explains,

 “If the idea of breeding continual negative notions in your brain isn’t enough to get you to stop complaining, how about learning that it can also damage your memory?
 MRI scans have shown that constant complaining can lead to the shrinkage of the hippocampus, the region in your brain responsible for cognitive functioning.
 The smaller your hippocampus, the more likely you are to have your memory decline, as well as difficulty adapting to new situations.